 - A. Provide a microprocessor control system with absolute position/speed feedback to control dispatching, signal functions, door operation, and VVVF Drive for hoist motor control.
-Complete details of the components and printed circuit boards, together with a complete operational description, must be submitted for approval. - B. Controller manufacturer must provide factory training, engineering, and technical support, including all manuals, wiring diagrams, and tools necessary for adjusting, maintenance, repair, and testing of equipment to the VA for use by the VA's designated Elevator Maintenance Service Provider.
+Complete details of the components and printed circuit boards, together with a complete operational description, must be submitted for approval. - B. Controller manufacturer must provide factory training, engineering and technical support, including all manuals, wiring diagrams, and tools necessary for adjusting, maintenance, repair, and testing of equipment to the VA for use by the VA's designated Elevator Maintenance Service Provider. - C. Controller must be provided with wiring and components for additional future travel if required.